 This story is provided entirely free.
 Please, read, and enjoy!
 All I ask in return is, if you enjoy this story, let others know.
-"Kiss of the White Mistress" appears on Amazon and Goodreads, and reviews are greatly appreciated!
+It appears on Amazon and Goodreads, and reviews are greatly appreciated!

 If you really loved this story, feel free to make my day by downloading it for $0.99 on Amazon.
 If you hated it, well, I encourage you to let me know as well.
 You can mail all criticisms to: